GoAuditsGoAudits

 If your client requires comparative data, the current report should also mention the results of the previous inspections.
 This might also be applicable during a move-out inspection.

 Building, managing, and sharing reports can be tedious and paper-loaded.
 You might spend hours on spreadsheets to compile all the data and make a report manually on a Word doc.
-Digital property inspection software like GoAudits can come to your rescue.
+Digital property manager inspection software like GoAudits can come to your rescue.

 With these tools, your team members can generate reports in a single click.
 These reports have all the details, comments, photos of the defects, and the task assignment status.